-When a value in a column of the parent table's primary key is updated and the update rule has been specified as RESTRICT, Derby checks dependent tables for foreign key constraints.
-If any row in a dependent table violates a foreign key constraint, the transaction is rolled back.

-If the update rule is NO ACTION, Derby checks the dependent tables for foreign key constraints after all updates have been executed but before triggers have been executed.
+- When a value in a column of the parent table's primary key is updated and the update rule has been specified as RESTRICT, Derby checks dependent tables for foreign key constraints.
+If any row in a dependent table violates a foreign key constraint, the statement is rolled back. - If the update rule is NO ACTION, Derby checks the dependent tables for foreign key constraints after all updates and BEFORE triggers have been executed, but before AFTER triggers have been executed.
 If any row in a dependent table violates a foreign key constraint, the statement is rejected.